-The work we complete together will require your commitment, cooperation and motivation because it is not a totally effortless process, (sorry about that!).
+Our work together will require your commitment, cooperation and motivation BUT,

-I would always advise you to check the credentials and training institute of your prospective hypnotherapist.
-There are many of us to choose from these days so it is important that whoever you choose is adequately trained and qualified and is right for you.
-Hypnotherapy is currently unregulated which can mean someone attends a short weekend course and is a hypnotherapist on Monday morning!
-Frightening but true!
+There are many of us to choose from these days so it is important that whoever you decide on is adequately trained, qualified and right for you.

 [ Back to top ]